Written by: DreamMeaning Editorial Team

 Is dreaming about a face a bad sign?

-Dreaming about a face is not inherently negative.
-It often reflects your thoughts and feelings about identity and relationships, encouraging self-exploration.
+Dreaming about a face is not inherently bad.
+It often reflects personal identity or social dynamics, offering insights into self-perception.

 What does it mean if I dream about a face repeatedly?